One Perfect Day in Healdsburg

 Shop, Swim, Sleep, Sip & Savor

-Back in town, we strolled through Healdsburg’s wonderful mix of galleries, wine tasting rooms, and charming boutiques—Levin & Co Bookshop, Rete, and Gathered for women’s clothing are just a few favorites—before heading back to the hotel for some downtime.
+Back in town, we strolled through Healdsburg’s nice mix of galleries, wine tasting rooms, and charming boutiques.
+No chain stores here!
+Spots like Levin & Co.
+Bookshop, Rete, and Gathered were a few favorites.
+After wandering around for an hour or so, it was time to head back to the hotel for some downtime.
 We relaxed by the pool, basking in the late-afternoon sun, and took a quick (and very well-deserved) nap before the evening’s adventures.

-When we wandered back out, the town square was alive with music.
-A local festival was in full swing.
+When we headed back out, the town square was bustling with live music.
 Families were picnicking, couples were dancing, and everyone was just soaking up the summer night.
-We couldn’t resist joining in for a little impromptu jig ourselves before heading to The Matheson, where the stunning, self-serve wine wall makes it easy to taste your way around the world.
+We couldn’t resist joining in for a little impromptu jig ourselves before heading to The Matheson, where the stunning, self-serve wine wall makes it easy to taste your way around the world, which I did with pleasure!
 My top picks: the Marine Layer 2022 Pinot Noir from Sonoma Coast, De Forville 2020 Barbaresco, and Joseph Mellot 2022 Cabernet Franc from Chinon, France.
-I've heard that The Matheson has a lively rooftop restaurant with excellent food.
+We didn’t eat anything here, but people seemed to be enjoying themselves in the adjacent dining room, and I've heard that the lively rooftop restaurant has excellent food.

 Music in Healdsburg’s town square

-Dinner was at Bravas Bar de Tapas, where we sat on the twinkle-lit patio and shared a spread of Spanish favorites—pan con tomate (sublime toasted bread with ripe tomatoes, olive oil, and garlic), seafood paella, and tender grilled steak.
+Dinner was at Bravas Bar de Tapas, where we sat on the twinkle-lit patio and shared a spread of Spanish favorites, including pan con tomate (sublime toasted bread with ripe tomatoes, olive oil, and garlic), seafood paella, and tender grilled steak.
 Each dish was better than the last, and the lively atmosphere was the perfect way to wrap up our Sonoma day.

 We would’ve loved to try Charlie Palmer’s Dry Creek Kitchen, a part of the Hotel Healdsburg, but it’s closed on Tuesdays, the one day we were there.
 Next time, for sure!